arp242/xdg_open.vim/README.md

 It should be for most purposes, but feature-for-feature (or bug-for-bug) compatibility was not a goal.
 Notable changes are:

-- We just try to run `xdg-open`; No complicated fallbacks if it fails.
+- Just try to run `xdg-open` (or another command of your choosing); no complicated fallbacks if it fails.

 - The default is to get the `<cWORD>` instead of `<cfile>`.
-This works better with urls with query parameters, and allow using an expression to get the text.
+This works better for URLs with query parameters.
+Also allow using an expression to get the text.

 - The command is run in the background as a job, which is much more convenient